Skip to main content

 • Discuss how the kind of advice you need may affect your choice of advisor.

-There are a multitude of financial advisors to help with financial planning, such as accountants, investment advisors, tax advisors, estate planners, or insurance agents.
-They have different kinds of training and qualifications, different educations and backgrounds, and different approaches to financial planning.
+A multitude of financial advisors (such as accountants, investment advisors, tax advisors, estate planners, or insurance agents) can help with financial planning.
+They possess diverse training and qualifications, varying educational backgrounds, and distinct approaches to financial planning.
 To have a set of initials after their name, all have met educational and professional experience requirements and have passed exams administered by professional organizations, testing their knowledge in the field.
 Table 1.5.1 provides a perspective on the industry classifications of financial planning professionals.

 Table 1.5.1 : Industry Classifications of Financial Planning Professionals.